MicrosoftDocs/sql-docs/docs/sql-operations-studio/tutorial-build-custom-insight-sql-server.md

 ms.workload: "Inactive"
 ---

-# Build a custom insight widget
+# Tutorial: Build a custom insight widget

-In the previous tutorial, you learned how to quickly enable insight widgets on dashboard using built-in samples.
-In this tutorial, you walk through how to bring your own insight queries and build a custom insight widget.
-With a few simple steps, you learn how to:
+This tutorial, demonstrates how to use your own insight queries to build custom insight widgets.

+During this tutorial you learn how to:
 > [!div class="checklist"]
 > * Run your own query and view it in a chart
 > * Build a custom insight widget from the chart